What is neural dynamics?

-A different kind of postgraduate education
+A different type of postgraduate education

 The Wellcome Trust PhD programme is different to a traditional PhD route, providing you with a year of taught units and two extensive research projects before you embark on your primary research focus.
 Through this innovative structure, you have the opportunity to explore several areas of neural dynamics research, allowing you a broad understanding of the foundation that underpins your core interests.
 This structure gives you the confidence to make a fully-informed decision on your major research focus for the remaining three years of your PhD.

-There are a wide choice of projects to choose from, which can be tailored to your own interests.
+There is a wide choice of projects to choose from, which can be tailored to your own interests.
 Projects will include the opportunity to combine the very latest molecular and systems level techniques, with computational and engineering methods.

 A concentration of neuroscience research

-Bristol has one of the largest concentrations of neuroscientists in Europe and is a major centre for basic and clinical neuroscience.
+Bristol has one of the largest concentrations of neuroscientists in the UK and is a major centre for basic and clinical neuroscience.
 We are an acknowledged world leader in many key areas of neural dynamics research, from both an experimental and theoretical perspective, spanning molecular, cellular and systems levels of neuroscience.
 Together with experts in systems dynamics, based in the Departments of Engineering Mathematics, Computer Science, the School of Mathematics and the Bristol Robotics Lab, we can provide considerable scope for ground-breaking, integrative research projects.